WhyCitrus/st5188pg16_deepfake-speech-recognition/readme.md

 6. run mfcc extraction.ipynb to get overall mfcc features for conformer input,you will get a npy folder
 7. run 11labtransformer.ipynb to transform raw mp3 data to wav file
 8. run CNNBiLSTMClassifier&ConformerClassifier&WhisperClassifier.ipynb to train model and complete model evaluation
+9. bash run predict.py to detect target audio file is spoofed or not python predict.py
+   --input /path to target file or dir which you want to predict --model /path to your saved model checkpoint file(.pt) #---note that the parameters of the model should be consistent with the file
+   --csv   /path to save prediction result
+   --threshold /Threshold of positive and negative samples

 ## Directory Structure